cnio-bu/cnio-bu.github.io/docs/hpc/usage.md

     GPU usage is "experimental".
 Please expect changes in the setup (which will be announced through the [mailing list](#mailing-list)).

-The cluster features two Nvidia A100 GPUs with 80Gb of VRAM each.
+The cluster features three Nvidia A100 GPUs with 80Gb of VRAM each.

 To run a command using GPUs you need to specify the `gpu` partition, and request the number of GPUs you require using the